PythonRSAS/pythonrsas.github.io/_posts/2022-08-27-1-string-int-conversions.md

 ```

 # Appendix
-In SAS, to conver string to integer, we use
+Sometimes I like to add how to do things in SAS just so that I don't forget too much.
+For reference, in SAS, to conver string to integer, we use

 ```sas
 data new;